Sarah Palin Says People Need God, Not Gun Control After Pittsburgh Shooting

 Sarah Palin refused to concede that firearms are a contributing factor to the nation’s growing tide of mass shootings on Monday, October 29, choosing instead to lean on the common narrative that poses it not the trigger that kills, but the person who pulls it.
-Therefore the masses need to look to a higher being, and not legislation to quell such evil, she says.
+Therefore the masses need to look to a higher being and not legislation to quell such evil, she says.

-Palin shared her perspective on the gun-violence epidemic with a TMZ reporter she happened to cross the path of at LAX airport early in the day.
+Palin shared her perspective on the gun-violence epidemic with a TMZ reporter she happened to cross paths with at LAX airport early in the day.
 The 54-year-old Alaska politician initially appeared intent upon dodging the subject – given she had been asked to share her thoughts on her beloved President Trump’s response to the tragedy.
 But, after declaring that she didn’t want to further politicize the President’s assertion that armed worshippers may have been able to stop nearly a dozen people from being killed, Palin did open up to speak her piece.

 “The darkness has to flee when the light switch is turned on.
 And people are asking today, ‘Well, where is the light, what is this light?'” she said as she fleshed out her opinion on what the only answer to the problem could be.
 “You have to go back to the founders of our nation who understood it’s the Good Book that is God Almighty who is the light and when we invoke God’s protection and his blessing, it’s a matter of the heart,” said Palin.